darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

 As you can see, no declarative render() method here, you do not need it explicitly, React will render it for you.

-Best practice is to avoid using Component classes and replace it with functional component instead when only presentation is needed.
+Best practice is to avoid using Component classes and replace it with functional component instead when you can :)

-*Advantages*

-- component focused on presentation

-*Disadvantages*

-- many props are passed down to the component tree hierachy, even when intermediate components do not use it
-- consequence: it breaks encapsulation, our components are really dependents from each other

-### React containers component
+### Containers and Presentation components

+According to Dan

+"
+'Presentational' components is not a real term.
+It's just a convention I'm using.
+There's no such thing in React as a "presentational component"—it's just how I like to call components with no behavior.
+They *happen* to be convenient to describe using functional components, but these two terms are not equivalent at all.

+A presentational component technically can be written as a class, and a container component can be written as a function.
+So be careful not to equate "presentational" with "functional" even though most components you see in my course are both.'

 Container component are on top of you presentation only containers, your logic and behaviour is expressed there.

 You may create them when you feel a presentation component has too much to do, extract it a container component to load your data and express behaviour.

-Only this type of component needs to be sticked to your flux store, meaning they will subscribe to your store updates and will be responsible to re render sub components when necessary.
+Only a container component might need to be sticked to your flux store, meaning they will subscribe to your store updates and will be responsible to re render sub components when necessary.

-Container component:
+Container component roles could be summarized by:

 - read data from store
 - subscribe to the store